byJeevan/Swift_Playgrounds/Swift Notes/Language Keywords-Basics.md

 - *Expression patterns* allow you to compare a given value against a given expression.

 ## Access Controllers
-- Swift provides 5 access controllers based on Modules & Source Files **Open Access, Public, Internal, File-Private, Private**
+- Swift provides 5 access controllers based on Modules & Source Files Open Access, Public, Internal, File-Private, Private.
+- Note: A *module* is a single unit of code distribution—a framework or application that is built and shipped as a single unit and that can be imported by another module with Swift’s import keyword.
+- Open or Public access : Enables to access source file within defined module or any other imported modules.
+- Internal access (default) : Access entities in source files within defined module.
+- File-Private access : Restricts the use of an entity- to the own defined source file.
+- Private access : Restricts the use of an entity- to the enclosing declaration.
+And extensions that are declared in the same file.

+- **Public vs Open access**:

 ### Control transfer statements in Swift
 - Continue